-The full 3 body problem. - The analysis of the Hill's Hamiltonian has possibly importance in the restricted sense, but we would like to suggest that its quasistatic perspective might be of interest also for the full 3 body problem.
-Here we would like to refer to the recent works of [47, 48] (and see references therein).
-Given the total energy and the total angular momentum, the challenge is to calculate, say, the probability $\sigma(E)$ that one of the stars is ejected with an energy E. For this purpose it has been assumed that phase space is composed of a totally chaotic interaction region, and an outer region where one of the bodies becomes an outsider (possibly unbounded).
-Assuming that the motion in the interaction region completely ergodizes the energy, the probability $\sigma(E)$ , up to normalization, is given by the corresponding phase-space volume, that can be calculated analytically.
+The analysis of the Hill's Hamiltonian has possibly importance in the restricted sense, but we suggest that its quasistatic perspective might be of interest also for the full three-body problem.
+Here we would like to refer to Refs.
+[47,48] (and see references therein).
+Given the total energy and the total angular momentum, the challenge is to calculate, say, the probability $\sigma(E)$ that one of the stars is ejected with an energy E. For this purpose it has been assumed that phase space is composed of a totally chaotic interaction region and an outer region where one of the bodies becomes an outsider (possibly unbounded).
+Assuming that the motion in the interaction region completely ergodizes the energy, the probability $\sigma(E)$, up to normalization, is given by the corresponding phasespace volume, which can be calculated analytically.

 Let us speculate that in some cases the dynamics of the escaping body, while in the interaction region, is described by the Hill's Hamiltonian.
-Then the question arises, how its energy E is affected by the motion of the binary system.
-It is possibly more transparent to re-phrase this questions using the language of statistical mechanics.
-Namely, considering a cloud of trajectories, we would like to analyse the spreading in energy.
+Then the question arises regarding how its energy E is affected by the motion of the binary system.
+It is possibly more transparent to rephrase this questions using the language of statistical mechanics.
+Namely, considering a cloud of trajectories, we analyze the spreading in energy.

-Clearly the assumption of total randomization of E is an over-simplification for several reasons.
-First of all, integrable islands should be excluded.
+Clearly, the assumption of total randomization of E is an oversimplification for several reasons.
+First, integrable islands should be excluded.
 But even if we ignore the islands, we are going to show that the spreading dynamics is not trivial.
-Roughly speaking we are going to characterize the energy distribution by its "width", and by its "average".
+Roughly speaking, we are going to characterize the energy distribution by its "width" and by its "average."
 One expects a fluctuation-dissipation relation that related the rate of energy increase to the rate of the spreading [5-8].
-But this relation is endangered by the mixed phase space dynamics.
+But this relation is endangered by the mixed phase-space dynamics.